erikajoh/disneycity/README.md

 	+ Transportation spawns transportation agents when receiving messages from people to go somewhere.
 	+ A* is implemented per type of transportation agent so that each only moves on certain tiles.
 	+ Roads are constrained to where cars may go.
 This simulates real lanes of traffic.
 U-turns are allowed in some places.
+	+ The bus is our own personal Chocobus!(The yellow flightless bird on the roads)
 	+ The bus uses a queue that is updated to determine its route.
 This route is set at the beginning and cannot be changed.
 Nor will the bus change course for another vehicle.
 	+ The truck is a flying Pelipper.
-As such, the truck may fly over any time but still responds to collisions with other agents.
+As such, the truck may fly over any tile but still responds to collisions with other agents.
 	+ The truck goes to an idle position next to the market.
 	+ Everything is animated.
 People have an animation to show that they are entering a building.
 Cars sadly do not.
 + Dylan: